justingarfield/home-ops/README.md

 As-such, all scripts and configuration files in this repository have been tokenized where possible _(or as far as I was willing to take it depending on context and value)_.

+## Documentation

+For detailed information regarding my environments and everything in this repository, see the [Table of Contents](docs/00-table-of-contents.md) located in the docs folder.

 ## Directory layout

 ```sh